How to start a fish and chips shop

 • Not touch their face and hair, smoke, spit, sneeze, eat or chew gum

-Hand washing is the cornerstone of good food hygiene in order to prevent the spread of bad bacteria.
+Hand washing is the cornerstone of good food hygiene and is essential in order to prevent the spread of bad bacteria.

 Any staff working with food must wash their hands: